 You can seal most kinds of concrete with our Concrete Floor Sealer including anhydrite screeds.
 It does not matter if the concrete is new or old or the level of porosity.
 If the concrete is porous, it is possible to seal it with Floorseal Concrete Floor Sealer.

 The only kind of concrete we do not recommend using this sealer on is a fully polished concrete.
-Fully polished concretes have a mirror like reflective finish, usually polished up to 3000 grit.
+Fully polished concretes have a mirror-like reflective finish, usually polished up to 3000 grit.
 This will have been carried out with either a high-speed polishing machine or a machine with a huge amount of weight.

 Concretes which have been diamond ground and honed up to a matt or satin finish are suitable to seal with our concrete sealer.
-Polished concretes are obvious as they have a highly reflective mirror like finish, similar to a polished marble or granite.
+Polished concretes are obvious as they have a highly reflective mirror like finish, similar to polished marble or granite.
 If your concrete is totally matt or has a satin/low sheen finish it is suitable for sealing with Floorseal Concrete Floor Sealer.

 Can I seal my garage floor with Floorseal Concrete Floor Sealer?

 We recommend cleaning the floor with an intensive non-acidic cleaning agent before sealing older floors.
 This will help break down dirt, grime, and oils, so the sealer can penetrate and adhere to the surface.
 Please use Floorseal Stone Floor Cleaner to do this.
 Stone Floor Cleaner is an alkaline solution so will not attack the concrete.
-You will need to rinse the floor with clean water after using Stone Floor Cleaner and allow at least 24 hours drying time after cleaning.
-Never seal a concrete floor with a dustproofing sealing if it is clearly damp.
+You will need to rinse the floor with clean water after using Stone Floor Cleaner and allow at least 24 hours of drying time after cleaning.
+Never seal a concrete floor with a dustproofing sealer if it is clearly damp.

 Sealing power floated concrete floors